 初めての法廷で殺人事件をあつかう |

-Note 1: this line is a mistranslation: actually, Phoenix talks about his junior school trial with Edgeworth and Larry.
+Note 1: This line is a mistranslation: actually, Phoenix talks about his junior school trial with Edgeworth and Larry.

-Note 2: this line is still missing in the iOS port.
+Note 2: This line is still missing in the iOS port.

-English Dialog | Japanese Dialog |
+| English Dialogue | Japanese Dialogue |

 Phoenix: